krother/software-engineering-python/how_to_take_over_a_legacy_project/the_modomics_story.md

 # The Modomics story

 In March 2007 I inherited the [Modomics database](http://www.genesilico.pl/modomics) from Staszek, a MSc student in the lab.
 Staszek handed me the code and the server passwords.
-Then he moved to Germany.
+Then he moved to another country, 1300 km away.
 Although he did whatever he could to support me by email, a sackful of knowledge moved away with him.

 ![Modomics](modomics.jpg)